 The Bedwetting Cured DVD with Physiotherapist Margaret O’Donovan, and Dr Mark Condon outlines a successful treatment program to follow at home.
 Margaret has been successfully treating bedwetting and continence problems in her Canberra practice for fifteen years.

 Start with the first three steps on the DVD and follow these steps for three weeks.
-For a few children this will be all they need.
-Other children improve by starting to have occasional dry nights or a reduced volume of urine at night.
+For a few children this will be all that is required to achieve a cure.
+Other children improve by starting to have occasional dry nights or a reduced volume of urine at night or wetting a bit later at night.
 The initial steps on the DVD, including a drinking program, will help to prepare your child to respond to the alarm.
-Each strategy may help your child improve another twenty percent towards a cure so each step plays an important part.
+Each strategy may help your child improve another 10% to 20% towards a cure so each step plays an important part.
 The drinking program on the DVD helps to get the bladder brain connection working properly.
 It also makes your child produce more urine in the daytime rather than at night and helps to expand the child’s bladder capacity.
 Constipation also needs to be addressed as a full bowel can squash the bladder and stop it expanding in full.
-By starting with these steps on the DVD your child may start having occasional dry nights and when you start the alarm it may only go off once a night instead of two or three times each night.
+By starting all the steps on the DVD your child may start having occasional dry nights and when you start the alarm it may only go off once a night instead of two or three times each night.

 Bedwetting Alarms – three types

 - Body Worn – clip on

 With Pin-on and Clip-on alarms they attach at the shoulder and have a lead which runs down between a singlet and T-shirt to the underpants.
 The moisture sensor attaches to the underpants.